For 24 years, Minnesota men's basketball has been eating Wisconsin's dust

 Last Sunday, the Badgers lost Johnny Davis, expected to be a unanimous All-America selection, to an ankle injury and blew an outright Big Ten title with a 74-73 home loss to Nebraska.

-The 15-5 record gave Wisconsin a first-place tie with Illinois in a season in which both those teams benefitted from Purdue's underachieving.
+The 15-5 record gave Wisconsin a first-place tie with Illinois in a season in which both those teams benefited from Purdue's underachieving.

 Wisconsin had backed into the 2021 NCAA tournament with a 10-10 Big Ten record, won a first-round game to send off North Carolina coach Roy Williams, but had the look of a program taking a downward turn.